eProsima/Shapes-Demo-Docs/docs/test1.rst

    :alt: Publish
    :align: center

-Second, you have to create three subscribers for squares:
+Second, you have to create three subscribers:

 1 - Click Subscribe on Instance1.
    - Select SQUARE option for Shape.